 So, although the episodes took 2 to 3 hours on average to complete, we would sometimes step away from the game to think about the puzzles, update the detective board and discuss who we thought was innocent or guilty.

 One thing I got really excited about for each episode was finding out what would be included as a physical clue, like the cufflink we got in the first episode.
-They were all small, which makes sense because they have to fit inside a box which goes through a letterbox, but they did vary quite a lot between episodes.
+They were all small, which makes sense because they have to fit inside a box that goes through a letterbox, but they did vary quite a lot between episodes.

 It was really fun having physical clues as well as the paper and digital evidence!
 They were so carefully chosen by the game designers in terms of style, that they could genuinely have been from the 1930s.
 Having something tactile, really helped with getting immersed in the game!